DrMint/Litrato/README.md

-newFilter.setColorSeekBar();                 // This filter will use the ColorSeekBar newFilter.setSeekBar1(0, 100, 100, "%");     // It will also use the first SeekBar and the minimum, set, maximum value and unit is given in parameter. newFilter.setSeekBar2(0, 100, 100, "%");     // It will also use the second SeekBar newFilter.setSwitch1(true,"Color", "B&W");   // It will use the switch, default state, false state displayed name, and true state dispayed name
+newFilter.setColorSeekBar();                 // This filter will use the ColorSeekBar newFilter.setSeekBar1(0, 100, 100, "%");     // It will also use the first SeekBar and the minimum, set, maximum value and unit is given in parameter. newFilter.setSeekBar2(0, 100, 100, "%");     // It will also use the second SeekBar newFilter.setSwitch1(true,"Off", "On");   // It will use the switch, default state, false state displayed name, and true state dispayed name

 // We override its apply method to redirect towards the appropriate FilterFunction. newFilter.setFilterFunction(new FilterInterface() {